aritrakrbasu/hacktoberfest-2023-bootstrap-library/CONTRIBUTING.md

 - You can add one file preferably named as `explain.md` which will contain the code explanations.
 - We expect `components` should be well documented to explain the purpose of the codes.
 - Solutions should be `properly indented`.
-- All thhe components must use bootstrap library.
+- All the components must use bootstrap library.
 - Component should be strictly designed by you, Code from codepen(that doesn't belong to you) are not accepted and will be marked invalid if evidence found.

 # DOCUMENTATION CONTRIBUTION: